SolarLune/tetra3d/readme.md

 `go get github.com/solarlune/tetra3d`

 Tetra depends on kvartborg's [vector](https://github.com/kvartborg/vector) package, and [Ebiten](https://ebiten.org/) itself for rendering.
 Tetra3D requires Go v1.16 or above.
-This version is somewhat arbitrary, as it could run on an older Go version if a couple of functions were changed.
+This minimum required version is somewhat arbitrary, as it could run on an older Go version if a couple of functions (primarily the ones that loads data from a file directly) were changed.

+The Blender add-on is not required, but is provided as well, and can be downloaded from the releases page or from the repo directly (i.e. click on the file and download it).
+For the "why" of the add-on, check the Wiki.

 ## How do you use it?